 The Fakhraai group shares a UV-vis instrument with the Chenoweth group in the department of chemistry.
 This UV-vis instrument has temperature control capability.

 The group has recently finished the design and implementation of a custom made ultra-high vacuum chamber with a base pressure of 3*10-8 torr.
-This instrument has been used to produce excptionally stable glasses of TPD, TNB and various molecules synthesized in Walsh lab..
+This instrument will be used to do physical vapor deposition of Se.

 Wet Chemistry Lab: